OlympusDAO/olympus-v3/audit/2023-11_price-v2/README.md

 Submodules can have permissioned or unpermissioned functions, but the only permission available is `onlyParent` which requires a function to be called by the parent Module.

 The Submodules implemented for the PRICEv2 module are all stateless adapters to external price sources, but Submodules can be stateful as well, e.g. if configuration data for a specific adapter was stored on the Submodule.
 On the other hand, the Submodules for the SPPLY module are stateful.

-### TRSRY v1.1 (Module)

-Features:

-* Add/remove assets to be managed and tracked
-* Add/remove assets to/from categories
-* Add/remove locations to track asset balances in
-* Category groups containing mutually-exclusive categories (e.g. liquid and illiquid)

 ### PRICE v2 (Module)